 Blind chicken instead of blind cow!

-In the course of the rehearsal process, the approach of weaving the children’s game Blind Chicken, which is played in Germany as Blind Cow, into the scene was developed.
-The representation of the chickens should not happen realistically, but should be interwoven with the masks and voodoo tradition of Benin.
-Using video and image material, the young people began to explore Benin’s animistic traditions through research and created their own personal view of the mask figure according to the simple design principle “African Mask + Chicken = Blind Chicken”, which they later embodied in the performance.
+During the rehearsals, the way in which to incorporate the children’s game ‘blind chicken’, which in Germany is called ‘blind cow’, into the scenes of the play was developed.
+The representations of the chickens should not be realistic, but should mimic the styles of the masks and the voodoo traditions of Benin.
+Using video and other tribal imagery, the young people began to explore Benin’s animistic traditions and created their own personal interpretation of a masked figure by using the simple design parameters of “African Mask + Chicken = Blind Chicken”.
+They later embodied these figures in their performance.

-The masks had to cover several dramaturgical functions in the staging: they were politicians*, a chicken choir, dancing chickens, blind chickens, bank robbers* and as spatial objects themselves also exhibits or Benin masks in an exhibition in Europe.
-Materials such as wire, springs, spectacles, tinsel, balloons, beaks, foam materials, rubber chicken parts from the Volksbühne’s collection were made available to us and brought to the rehearsal stage.
-During an all-day action, the young people assembled their exhibits in a mask workshop according to their own ideas and needs.
-The chicken masks played a decisive role in the aesthetics of the production.
+The masks had to bring to life all the relevant characters of the play: these were politicians*, a chicken choir, dancing chickens, blind chickens, and bank robbers*.
+Stage props and other materials such as: wire, springs, spectacles, tinsel, balloons, beaks, foam, rubber chicken parts were all provided by the Volksbühne am Rosa-Luxemburg-Platz.
+During a full day’s program, the young people assembled their creations in a mask making workshop.
+The chicken masks turned out to play a decisive role in the aesthetics of the production.

 The project lasted five months.
 The participants were teenagers and young adults aged 14-25.

 Mask workshop to prepare the premiere of Blind Chicken!